CalConnect/DEVGUIDE/Simple Event.md

 different events - even if they are at the same time.

 The value should be guaranteed to be unique.
 A uuid generator can do this.
 (Some reference to a UID generator?)
+Adding your domain to that makes it even better.

 ### DTSTART
 `DTSTART;TZID=America/New_York:20160420T120000`